 When coming up with a list of favorite or best science fiction films of the 1950s, a half-dozen indisputable classics almost always show up: THE DAY THE EARTH STOOD STILL , THE THING FROM ANOTHER WORLD, FORBIDDEN PLANET, THEM, THE INCREDIBLE SHRINKING MAN, and INVASION OF THE BODY SNATCHERS.
 The decade also saw the release of several second-tier classics: THE BEAST FROM 20,000 FATHOMS, WAR OF THE WORLDS, GODZILLA: KING OF MONSTERS, CREATURE FROM THE BLACK LAGOON, IT CAME FROM OUTER SPACE, INVADERS FROM MARS, JOURNEY TO THE CENTER OF THE EARTH, I MARRIED A MONSTER FROM OUTER SPACE, THE FLY, DESTINATION MOON, 2,000 LEAGUES BENEATH THE SEA, WHEN WORLDS COLLIDE, and the first two QUATERMASS films.
 While not necessarily great films like the first six, they nonetheless range in quality from excellent to very good, and are worthy of their reputations.
 However, there are other movies made from the decade that are just as good but often overlooked, not just by general audiences, but by avowed science fiction fans as well.
-It is usually only the most devoted fan, who is both well-read in the history of the genre and who actively searches out these films, that is aware of them, and unfortunately, they tend to be an older demographic whose numbers are dwindling.
+It is usually only the most devoted and well-read fan who is aware of them and actively seeks them out, and unfortunately, they tend to be an older demographic whose numbers are dwindling.

 Fortunately, both DVD and channels such as Turner Classic Movies have helped keep many of these movies alive and available for younger viewers to discover and enjoy.
 All the films listed are available on DVD (and in some instances, Blu-Ray as well), and the curious viewer will be well rewarded if he or she seeks them out.
 Continuing from where we left off from the last post, here are my Top Ten underrated science fiction films from the Fifties: